austinhuang0131/austinhuang0131.github.io/index.md

 If you need a job title, that'll be "university student/freelance project maintainer".
 I just put everything on my website, it's not actually a *resume*.

-## My own projects

-* [Barinsta](./barinsta.html) was an open source Instagram client on Android that focuses on privacy and well-being.
-[Cease & Desisted by Facebook.](https://github.com/austinhuang0131/austinhuang0131/issues/2) Got mentioned around the web.
+I believe that I am known for making [Barinsta](./barinsta.html), an open source Instagram client on Android that focuses on privacy and well-being.
+Ultimately I was [cease & desisted by Facebook](https://github.com/austinhuang0131/austinhuang0131/issues/2) but at least I got some clout, so that's cool.
-* [Discoin](http://discoin.gitbooks.io/docs) is a currency exchange serving multiple Discord bots.
-Co-Owned with [PizzaFox](https://jonah.pw).
-* [DTel](https://dtel.austinhuang.me) is a Discord bot that simulates the process of phone dialing on Discord servers.
-Co-Owned with [Mitchell](https://github.com/mitchell3514).

-I used to write [private Discord/Telegram bots](/services.html).
+I used to be heavily invested in Discord and have written [private Discord/Telegram bots](/services.html), but since then I became a proponent of federated platforms, namely Matrix and ActivityPub.

 ## My photos